4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 su: Authentication failure
 ```

 Perfect.
-We are done, we close the port we used as anchor to our system by *nc*.
+We are done.
+We close the port we used as anchor to our system by *nc*.
-We could also try covering our tracks by cleaning apache log files in */var/log* but this is beyond the scope of getting the flags and also is closer to black hat hating, so let's skip this part.
+We could also try covering our tracks by cleaning apache log files in */var/log*, history files etc but this is beyond the scope of getting the flags and also is closer to black hat hacking, so let's skip this part.

 ### Conclusion